-On the morning of Day 1, May 11, the opening ceremony started with the statement of purpose from Dr Jonathan Maglasang, the director of scientific publication.
+On the morning of Day 1, May 11, the opening ceremony started with the statement of purpose from Dr. Jonathan Maglasang, the director for scientific publication.
 He emphasized the need to familiarize the elements of scientific writing as a guide in writing journal articles as he provided detailed input on how to write a scientific paper.

 Correspondingly, Dr. Adrian P. Ybañez, the vice president for research and development, highlighted the importance of research for personal and professional development through research and publication.
 He also discussed with enthusiasm as he provided guidelines on how to write the title, introduction, and review of related literature to the participants.
 His robust commitment to quality manuscripts to be published in CTU’s Journal for Agriculture, Technology and Development (JATM) encouraged the attendees to finish their journal articles for submission as an output of the three-day writing workshop.